Ivanrodpar/nodes7comm/README.md

 ## nodes7comm
 This library allows communication to S7-300/400/1200/1500 PLCs using the Siemens S7 Ethernet protocol RFC1006.

-This software is not affiliated with Siemens in any way, nor am I. S7-300, S7-400, S7-1200 and S7-1500 are trademarks of Siemens AG.

 Typescript library based entirely from [nodeS7](https://github.com/plcpeople/nodeS7).
 With some improvements like the following :

-* Promise based, `async/await` support
+* Promise based, `async/await` support.
-* Returns javascript objects with parsed var objects
+* Returns javascript objects with parsed var objects.

 ## WARNING

 This is ALPHA CODE and you need to be aware that WRONG VALUES could be written to WRONG LOCATIONS.
 Fully test everything you do.

-For now this library has **only been tested in S7-1200 models**

 ## Usage